bryborge/dockserv/README.md

     docker run authelia/authelia:latest authelia hash-password '<password>'
     ```

-5. Run the Secrets generation script and follow the on-screen instructions.
+5. Run the Redis setup script and follow the on-screen instructions.

     ```shell
-    bash scripts/gen-secrets.sh
+    bash scripts/setup-redis.sh
     ```

 6. Spin up some or all of your server applications with docker-compose.